Horizontal Federated Learning with Intel TDX

 ./test-tdx.sh worker1

-You can see the training log information from the workers’ terminals to confirm that the training is running normally.
+Review the training log information from the workers’ terminals to confirm that the training is running normally.

 Info: App: Verification completed successfully.